Solana price today: SOL price climbs, volume dips

-The top gainers of the last 24 hours are Movement, Fartcoin and Curve DAO Token and the top losers are Pi, Four and PancakeSwap.
+The top gainers of the last 24 hours are Four, Zcash and Toncoin and the top losers are Pi, Movement and Berachain.

 Cryptocurrency prices FAQs